Serious Sam 3: BFE: Development

-Pre-orders

-If the user pre-ordered Serious Sam 3: BFE, they received Devolver Digital's CFO Fork Parker as a model for the game's multiplayer mode.

-Additionally, if the user decided to pre-preorder the "Serious Deluxe Edition", they received the Gold Edition, the Fork Parker model, golden skins for the Fork Parker and Serious Sam models and both classic Serious Sam titles, The First Encounter and The Second Encounter.
-On top, all deluxe pre-orderers were gifted a copy of Serious Sam Classics: Revolution, which released into Steam Early Access in late 2014.

 Downloadable content

-A downloadable content pack titled Jewel of the Nile was released for the PC and Mac versions of the game on 16 October 2012.
+A downloadable content pack titled Jewel of the Nile was released for the Windows and Mac versions of the game on 16 October 2012.
 The DLC contains a new single-player campaign and competitive game modes for the game's multiplayer mode.
 New achievements are also included.
 Jewel of the Nile was released for Xbox 360 on 17 October 2012, together with the game itself.

-VR port
+VR remake

-A virtual reality version of the game titled Serious Sam 3 VR was released on 9 November 2017.
+A virtual reality remake of the game titled Serious Sam 3 VR: BFE was released on 9 November 2017 for Windows and Linux.

 Reception

 Serious Sam 3: BFE received "mixed or average" reviews.
 Eurogamer gave the game a 7 out of 10, praising it for what Duke Nukem Forever failed to deliver, however criticizing the redundancy of the title's gameplay compared to its previous iterations in the series.
 Game Informer rewarded the game a score of 7.75 and praised the game for its graphics and the heavy metal score while being true to its original concept.
 Destructoid gave it an 8.5, saying "It's a lot of fun indeed.
 A lot of backbreaking, grueling, soul-destroying fun."
 Review aggregation website Metacritic gave the game a score of 72 out of 100 based on 53 reviews.